 You know where your beef comes from, and that the animal was humanely treated.
 We invite you to schedule a visit to our farm so that you can see for yourself.

 How much does it cost?

-The cost of a beef share is $4.50 per lb. carcass weight plus butcher and processing.
+The cost of a beef share is $4.5 per lb. carcass weight plus butcher and processing fees.
 The total actual cost will vary depending on the size of the animal and how you choose to have it processed.
 Processing costs are determined by the processor and are subject to change.
 Contact Cain’s Processing for current processing rates.
 For more information please contact us.

 What is the process for ordering a beef share?

 When you purchase a share of beef you are actually purchasing a portion of the live animal.
 You may choose a whole share, half, or a quarter.
 A $200 non-refundable deposit is required to reserve your share.
 At slaughter time the head, hooves, hide, and organs are removed.
 What remains is 2 sides of beef that will be aged for 7-10 days.
 The sides of beef, or carcass, are weighed.
 This is the carcass weight and what will be used to determine your final cost.